-One of the top internships for food science majors is something called a regulatory research internship.
-These internships are often available at food science companies and in the local government.
+One of the top internships for food science majors is the regulatory research internship.
+These types of internships are often available at food science companies and in the local government.
 A regulatory research assistant will work with a scientist to ensure that all workers follow the regulations put in place by that organization or department.
-You may need to take detailed notes, write reports, supervise other workers and occasionally work in the lab.
+As an intern in this particular role, you may need to take detailed notes, write reports, supervise other workers and occasionally work in the lab.

 Quality Assurance Internship

 Quality assurance is one of the most important jobs found in any food company.
-When a company releases a product like a frozen dinner, it expects every dinner that rolls off the line to taste exactly the same.
-Customers who move or travel often want to know that they will always have the exact experience.
-That is why many restaurant chains hire interns to work in quality assurance jobs.
-You’ll have the chance to walk the line, see the products put out, sample items and ensure that the quality remains standard across all items every day.
+When a company releases a product like a frozen dinner it expects every dinner that rolls off the line to taste exactly the same.
+Customers who move or travel often want to know that they will always have the exact experience with a particular brand and product.
+That is why many restaurant chains and food product suppliers hire interns to work in quality assurance jobs.
+If selected for this particular internship role, you’ll have the chance to walk the line, see the products put out, sample items, and ensure that the quality remains standard across all items every day.

 Food Scientist Internship

 Food scientists conduct research on all aspects of food production.
 They often evaluate packaged and fresh foods for signs of contamination or toxins that can make people sick.
 Food scientists also perform tasks like inspecting food processing companies for signs of federal law violations, identifying new ways to package convenience foods, and improving distribution channels around the world.
 Though the Bureau of Labor Statistics puts the median salary for food scientists at more than $68,000 a year, many interns will receive class credit in lieu of a salary.
 Some internships for food science majors at the graduate level provide interns with a weekly paycheck, however.